raganwald/Katy/README.md

   # => returns [4, 5, 6, 7, 8, 9, 10]
 ```

+(As you may have noticed, you can also pass additional parameters to your functions or named methods.
+In the code above, `pop_n` is called with a first parameter of the receiver and a second parameter of `3`.)

 Passing functions to `.K` provides two wins: It makes the functions "fluent," and you also get something a little like a C# extension methods: You get to write your own methods like `pop_n` and `numsort` for classes without opening them up and monkey-patching them.

 To recap, when you use `.K`: